kamsalisbury/kamsalisbury.github.io/_posts/2018-04-04-Config-NXLog-FiOS.md

 ---
 layout: post
+title: How To Configure NXLog to Receive Consumer FiOS Router Logs
 ---

 Log aggregators are an important part of cybersecurity management, compliance and monitoring.
-The powerful utility [NXLOG Community Edition](https://nxlog.co/products/nxlog-community-edition) is an excellent solution for receiving syslog messages from 1+ hosts and can even receive (and send) TCP SSL messages.
+The powerful utility [NXLOG Community Edition](https://nxlog.co/products/nxlog-community-edition) is an excellent solution for receiving syslog messages from 1+ hosts.

 While the NXLog documentation is well written, the exact configuration needed for a common FiOS router was not obvious.